Apostolic succession: Pentecostal and Charismatic churches

-Within African-American Pentecostalism, the Pentecostal Churches of Christ, Full Gospel Baptist Church Fellowship, and Global United Fellowship teach and claim apostolic succession through J. Delano Ellis, Paul Morton, and Neil Ellis.
-Delano Ellis was a Oneness Pentecostal pastor consecrated by a bishop in 1970 within the United Holy Church of America (which lays no claims to historic apostolic succession); yet according to Catholic, Orthodox, and Anglican teachings, by his anti-Trinitarianism, he and those consecrated by him have lacked any theological continuity for being in apostolic succession.
+Within African-American Pentecostalism and Charismatic churches, the Pentecostal Churches of Christ, Full Gospel Baptist Church Fellowship, and Global United Fellowship teach and claim apostolic succession through J. Delano Ellis, Paul Morton, and Neil Ellis.
+Delano Ellis was a Oneness Pentecostal pastor consecrated by a bishop in 1970 within the United Holy Church of America (which lays no claims to historic apostolic succession); yet according to Catholic, Orthodox, and Anglican teachings, by his anti-Trinitarianism, he and those consecrated by him have lacked any theological continuity for being in historic apostolic succession.
+According to Ellis in The Bishopric – A Handbook on Creating Episcopacy in the African-American Pentecostal Church, he claims a "western stream" of succession through the Church of England, John Wesley, Thomas Coke, Francis Asbury, the Methodist Episcopal Church and the Church of God in Christ; and he claims an "eastern stream" of succession from the Syro-Chaldean Church.

-Morton, a former Church of God in Christ and National Baptist pastor, was validly but illicitly consecrated in 1993 by the excommunicated George Augustus Stallings; Stallings was consecrated by an Independent Catholic bishop, and later conditionally consecrated by former a Roman Catholic archbishop, Emmanuel Milingo.
-After the conditional consecration was performed, Stallings, Milingo, and other participants including Old Catholic archbishop Peter Paul Brennan, were excommunicated from the Roman Church.
-Through Morton and the Full Gospel Baptist Church Fellowship, Neil Ellis and the Global United Fellowship could claim apostolic succession and a historic episcopacy; Neil Ellis was consecrated in 1995 by Morton.
+Morton—a former Church of God in Christ and National Baptist pastor—was validly but illicitly consecrated in 1993 by the excommunicated George Augustus Stallings; Stallings was consecrated by an Independent Catholic bishop, and later conditionally consecrated by former a Roman Catholic archbishop—Emmanuel Milingo (none from Full Gospel nor Global United are in the Milingo successon).
+After the conditional consecration was performed, Stallings, Milingo, and other participants including Independent Old Catholic archbishop Peter Paul Brennan, were excommunicated from the Roman Church.
+Through Morton and the Full Gospel Baptist Church Fellowship, Neil Ellis and the Global United Fellowship claimed apostolic succession and a historic episcopacy, although their clergy lacked a sacrificial priesthood in accordance with Roman dogma.
+Neil Ellis was consecrated in 1995 by Morton.

 On 6 February 2003, K. J. Samuel, the moderator bishop of the Church of South India (a United Protestant denomination that holds membership worldwide Anglican Communion in addition to the World Communion of Reformed Churches), along with P.M.
 Dhotekar, bishop of Nagpur of the Church of North India, and Bancha Nidhi Nayak, bishop of Phulbani of the Church of North India, consecrated Pentecostal minister K. P. Yohannan as a bishop in Anglican lines of apostolic succession; K.P.
 Yohannan thereafter became the first metropolitan of the Believers Eastern Church, a Pentecostal denomination which acquired an episcopal polity of ecclesiastical governance.

 Many other Pentecostal Christians teach that "the sole guarantor of apostolic faith, which includes apostolic life, is the Holy Spirit".
-In addressing the Church of God General Assembly, Ambrose Jessup Tomlinson stated: "Although we do not claim a line of succession from the holy apostles, we do believe we are following in their example."
+In addressing the Church of God General Assembly, Ambrose Jessup Tomlinson stated: "Although we do not claim a line of succession from the holy apostles, we do believe we are following in their example".

+Eastern Protestant churches

+The Mar Thoma Syrian Church received a consecration by the Malabar Independent Syrian Church which led to a schism between the MISC and the other Oriental Orthodox churches.
+The St. Thomas Evangelical Church of India kept the episcopal structure of the MTSC.
+It was founded by 14 priests of the MTSC who elected and consecrated the first two bishops.